lenskit/mooc.lenskit.org/_doc_source/basics/data-model.md

 [DataAccessObject]: /apidocs/org/lenskit/data/dao/DataAccessObject.html
 [query]: /apidocs/org/lenskit/data/dao/DataAccessObject.html#query-org.lenskit.data.entities.EntityType-

-Data access in LensKit revolves around the [*data access object*][DataAccessObject] interface.
+Data access in LensKit revolves around the data access object interface, [DataAccessObject][].
 This interface provides query access to a database of entities.
 It has two primary operations:

 - Get the IDs of all entities of a particular type, with `getEntityIds`
-- Query the database for entities of a particular type, possibly matching other conditions, with [`query`][query]
+- Query the database for entities of a particular type, possibly matching other conditions, with [query][query]

 The `query` method exposes a fluent interface for writing and using database queries.
 For example, the following query: